The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/skills-overview.md

-* Aoe damage in a small 8y radius around you (150p), 2.5s cast time
+* AoE damage in a small 8y radius around you (150p), 2.5s cast time
-* In non boss fights Holy has a stun that gets reduced each time starting off with 4s stun followed by 2s stun and the last stun being 1s.
+* In non boss fights, Holy has a stun that gets reduced each time starting off with 4s stun followed by 2s stun and the last stun being 1s.
-* Holy is your strongest tool in Dungeons letting you have an effective seven second stun
+* Holy is your strongest tool in Dungeons, letting you have an effective seven second stun
 * Holy is a gain over Glare III on three targets
 * Try to use Swift before Holy in dungeon runs before the first usage, makes the stun chain smooth